tihomir-kit/tkit.dev/content/blog/2021/08/28/vertical-slice-architecture-pitch/index.md

 ### Exception based code flow

 - Basically GOTO statements on steroids
-- Hard to predict and follow and sometimes a little more inconvenient to test
+- Hard to predict and follow and sometimes a little more inconvenient to unit test
-- An implicit way of dealing with code flow through side-effects
+- An implicit way of dealing with code flow through [side-effects](https://www.yld.io/blog/the-not-so-scary-guide-to-functional-programming/)
 - [Exceptions](https://medium.com/codex/the-error-of-exceptions-3aed074c40dc)  obfuscate possible outcomes of invoking a method - how do we know what will be thrown?
-- Exceptions should stay exceptions, not become rules
+- Exceptions should stay exceptions that occur under unexpected circumstances, not become rules for handling code flow

 ## Vertical Slice